dannysindra/next-movie/README.md

 # [Next Movie](https://nextmovie.us)

 Find and save the movies that you want to watch.

-It is free and easy.
+## Contributing

+Contributions are heartily welcomed.

+### Codebase

+Next Movie is built as a full-stack JavaScript application.
+This repository contains the main frontend logic.
+Please also consider contributing to the design system [next-movie-components](https://github.com/dannysindra/next-movie-components) and to the GraphQL API [next-movie-api](https://github.com/dannysindra/next-movie-api).

+#### Technologies

+List of main technologies used in this repository:

+- **ReactJS**: UI library
+- **Apollo**: GraphQL client
+- **Firebase**: Authentication and data store
+- **Travis**: Continuous deployment